golang/proposal/design/47916-parameterized-go-types.md

 To understand the specific type restrictions of an interface, users may access embedded elements via the existing `EmbeddedType` API, along with the new `Union` type below.
 Notably, this means that `EmbeddedType` may now return any kind of `Type`.

 Interfaces are identical if their type sets are identical.
 See the [draft spec](https://golang.org/cl/294469) for details on type sets.

+To represent implicit interfaces in constraint position, `*Interface` gains an `IsImplicit` accessor.
+The `MarkImplicit` method may be used to mark interfaces as implicit during importing. `MarkImplicit` is idempotent.

 The existing `Interface.Empty` method returns true if the interface has no type restrictions and has an empty method set (alternatively: if its type set is the set of all types).